Are Words the Quanta of Human Language? Extending the Domain of Quantum Cognition: Introduction

-Macroscopic material entities, such as animals, even if they are designated by the same word in a piece of text, cannot be exchanged without fundamentally changing the physical reality of the landscape in which they are present.
-The reason is that two macroscopic physical objects, both `animals' in our example, are never identical and indistinguishable, whereas two words `animals', in the text of a story, `are definitely identical and indistinguishable'.
+Macroscopic material entities, such as animals, even if they are designated by the same word in a text, cannot be exchanged without fundamentally changing the physical reality of the landscape in which they are present.
+Indeed, two macroscopic physical objects, such as the one animal and the other animal in our example of the landscape of physical objects described by our `Example Text', are never identical and indistinguishable.
+On the other hand, two words {\it Animal} in the text of a story, designating the one {\it Animal} and the other {\it Animal} in our `Example Text', are definitely identical and indistinguishable.
 This insight inspired us to investigate the statistical nature of the distribution of words in the texts of stories, paying attention to this symmetry of identity and indistinguishability.
-We were able to show that this distribution can be modeled in an exceptionally accurate way by Bose-Einstein statistics, while Maxwell-Boltzman statistics is totally incapable of providing a fitting model.
-And we tested the two statistics, Bose-Einstein and Maxwell-Boltzmann, on many different pieces of text of stories, short stories and long stories of the size of novels, over and over again a Bose-Einstein distribution turned out to yield a perfect fit, while the Maxwell-Boltzmann distribution never came even close to a fit distribution \citep{aertsbeltran2020}.
+We were able to show that this distribution can be modeled in an exceptionally accurate way by Bose--Einstein statistics, while Maxwell--Boltzmann statistics is totally incapable of providing a fitting model.
+We tested the two statistics, Bose--Einstein and Maxwell--Boltzmann, on many different texts representing stories, short stories, and long stories of the size of novels.
+We observed that time and again a Bose--Einstein distribution yielded a perfect fit, whereas the Maxwell--Boltzmann distribution never came even close to a fitting distribution \citep{aertsbeltran2020}.
+The reader may have noticed that in the `Example Text' we have also underlined the words {\it Sound} and {\it Food}.
+The reason is that these words will be used in Section \ref{entropyandpurity} to illustrate our new insight related to the presence of entanglement in human language.